 - SPINNER sales partners (e.g. distributors)

-We publish a newsletter to inform you about us and our offering.
+We publish a newsletter to inform you about us and what we offer.

-In order for you to receive the newsletter, we require your email address.
-When subscribing to the newsletter, you must give us permission to send it to you.
+In order to send you the newsletter, we need your email address.
+When subscribing to the newsletter, you must also give us permission to send it to you.
 The captured data will only be used to send the newsletter.

 Our newsletter is sent via MailChimp.
-The plugins and functions of MailChimp are an offering of The Rocket Science Group LLC, 675 Ponce de Leon Ave NE, Suite 5000, Atlanta, GA 30308.
+The plugins and functions of MailChimp are an offering of The Rocket Science Group LLC, 675 Ponce de Leon Ave NE, Suite 5000, Atlanta, GA 30308, USA.

 You may at any time revoke your consent for us to send you the newspaper, along with the associated capture and storage of data.
 You can do this using a link in the newsletters or by informing us via any of the contact channels given above.